-I'm an assistant professor at UIUC in the Computer Science department, and Electrical and Computer Engineering department (by courtesy) and researcher at Google Deepmind/Cloud.
-Previously, I was a PhD candidate and undergrad at MIT studying computer science and physics.
+I'm an assistant professor at UIUC in the Computer Science and Electrical and Computer Engineering departments, and researcher at Google Deepmind/Cloud.
+Previously, I was a J. Tinsley Oden Faculty Fellow at the University of Texas, Austin.
+I recieved my PhD, MEng, and SB at MIT in computer science and physics.
 Before that, I attended Thomas Jefferson High School for Science and Technology (TJHSST) in Northern Virginia.
 My group has multiple PhD positions available for Fall 2025.
 If you are interested in compilers or high performance computing, including with applications to machine learning, climate science, databases, security, or biology, please reach out and apply to the Computer Science department at UIUC (I can also advise students from other departments).

 To take full advantage of a specific hardware target, performance engineers need to gain control on compilers in order to leverage their domain knowledge about the program and hardware.
 Yet, modern compilers are poorly controlled, usually by configuring a sequence of coarse-grained monolithic black-box passes, or by means of predefined compiler annotations/pragmas.
 These can be effective, but often do not let users precisely optimize their varying compute loads.
 As a consequence, performance engineers have to resort to implementing custom passes for a specific optimization heuristic, requiring compiler engineering expert knowledge.
 In this paper, we present a technique that provides fine-grained control of general-purpose compilers by introducing the Transform dialect, a controllable IR-based transformation system implemented in MLIR.
 The Transform dialect empowers performance engineers to optimize their various compute loads by composing and reusing existing - but currently hidden - compiler features without the need to implement new passes or even rebuilding the compiler.
 We demonstrate in five case studies that the Transform dialect enables precise, safe composition of compiler transformations and allows for straightforward integration with state-of-the-art search methods.